DJDanl/cpp-docs.pt-br/docs/standard-library/stack-class.md

 ### <a name="parameters"></a>Parâmetros

-`val` Os elementos adicionados à parte superior da pilha.
+*Val* o elemento adicionado à parte superior da pilha.

 ### <a name="remarks"></a>Comentários